#9 – GAS-SAN

 On the summit, out behind the shrine, marked with nothing more than a small triangulation stone I sat in the sunshine and peered across snowfields of Gas-san.
 A thick curtain of blue haze obscured any view back toward Chokai-san or toward my next target, the Asahi Mountains to the south, but I sat satisfied, burping beer and noodles, knowing that even with a full pack I’d managed to overtake a few hikers on the trail.
 It seemed as though I was finally gaining my mountain legs.

-Eventually I trudged off back down the mountainside into rising white cloud and hunted out the trail to the ropeway that whisked climbers southwards off the mountain.
-Crossing a vast, snow filled bowl I glimpsed, through the swirling cloud, distant figures with skis strapped to their backs – the famous summer skiers of Gas-san – clambering up the the snow smothered sides of the mountain.
-By lunchtime I was sitting in a grotty kiosk at the top of the ropeway where ‘Too Cool for School’, bleach haired skiers hung out amongst the hardy, old, plaid clad Japanese hikers.
+Eventually, I trudged off back down the mountainside into the rising white cloud and hunted out the trail to the ropeway that whisked climbers southwards off the mountain.
+Crossing a vast, snow filled bowl I glimpsed, through the swirling cloud, distant figures with skis strapped to their backs – the famous summer skiers of Gas-san – clambering up the snow smothered sides of the mountain.
+By lunchtime, I was sitting in a grotty kiosk at the top of the ropeway where ‘Too Cool for School’, bleach haired skiers hung out amongst the hardy, old, plaid clad Japanese hikers.
 I ordered a bowl of udon noodles off the young fella behind the counter who wandered around the joint like a Thunderbird puppet with a gammy leg.
-His English was quite good but he seemed a bit slow, like he’d been donged on the head one too many times by the chairlift seats outside.
+His English was quite good but he seemed a bit slow like he’d been donged on the head one too many times by the chairlift seats outside.
 I got a beer off him too, slightly concerned, at least until the first gulp hit the back of my neck, that these mountains were slowly driving me to drink…

 “Ah well,” I thought, “Nine down, another 91 to sober up.”